 pip install git+https://github.com/GPlates/gplately.git

-), copy the following commands into your terminal:
+), run the following commands in your terminal:

-git checkout master # or the name of whichever branch you need
+git checkout master # check out the "master" branch or the name of branch you want

-git pull # fetch all recent changes from this branch
+git pull # fetch all recent code changes from the GitHub remote repository to your computer

-Update installation from cloned repo: To update your installation of GPlately by fetching the latest pushes from a specific repository branch (e.g. master
+Update installation: To update your installation of GPlately by fetching the latest code from a specific repository branch (e.g., master

-), copy the following commands into your terminal:
+), run the following commands in your terminal:

-git checkout master # or the name of whichever branch you need
+git checkout master # check out the "master" branch or the name of branch you want

-git pull # fetch all recent changes from this branch
+git pull # fetch all recent code changes from the GitHub remote repository to your computer

 docker pull gplates/gplately